-This is the first of two articles which consider the main features of IAS 16, Property, Plant and Equipment (PPE).
-Both articles are relevant to students studying the International or UK stream.
-The series will primarily focus on the requirements of IAS 16, but will also compare IAS 16 with the equivalent UK standard, FRS 15, Tangible Fixed Assets.
-These standards deal with the four main aspects of financial reporting of PPE that are likely to be of major relevance in the exams, namely:
+This is the first of two articles which consider the main features of International Accounting Standard (IAS®) 16, Property, Plant and Equipment (PPE).
+This standard deals with the four main aspects of financial reporting of PPE that are likely to be of major relevance in the FR exam, namely:

 IAS 16 defines PPE as tangible items that are: